-In 2011 Annika volunteered for the Pride in Bournemouth event, raising money for charities Born Free Foundation and Julia's House by designing and decorating a lion sculpture for Bournemouth Pavilion.
+In 2011 I volunteered to take part in the Pride in Bournemouth event, raising money for charities Born Free Foundation and Julia's House by designing and decorating a lion sculpture for Bournemouth Pavilion.
 The lion named "Red Curtain" was sold at auction, and the proceeds donated to the selected charities.
-That year Annika also created the Southbourne Mural on Southbourne Grove, Bournemouth, volunteering for the Southbourne Business Association.
-In 2012 Annika began work on the Tombulance, a transit van decorated with colourful fantasy designs.
+That summer I was also hard at work on a mural which I volunteered to paint on Southbourne Grove for the Southbourne Business Association.
+The next year I decided to take on another voluntary project, and began work on the Tombulance, a transit van decorated with colourful fantasy designs.
 More info about the Tombulance can be found at www.facebook.com/Tombulance

-In 2013 Annika exhibited at the first ever New Forest Fairy Festival alongside artists such as Josephine Wall and Chris Down.
-Annika's fairy fun display included original paintings, hand made jewellery, and custom made door signs.
+In 2013 I exhibited at the first ever New Forest Fairy Festival alongside artists such as Josephine Wall and Chris Down.
+This was a fantastic opportunity to display my original paintings, hand made jewellery, and custom made signs.
 Fairies young and old enjoyed seeing their requests come to life before their very eyes.
-In 2014 Annika began to learn the art of pyrography, burning her original designs into wood.
-Wandering through the forest in search of fallen branches, Annika collected wood to saw up and sand down, tranforming them with pyrography into rustic fairytale signs.
-Annika exhibited her fairy signs at the New Forest Fairy Festival in August 2014, along with some of her hand made jewellery pieces.
+In 2014 I began to learn the art of pyrography, burning my original designs into wood.
+Wandering through the forest in search of fallen branches, I collected wood to saw up and sand down, tranforming them with pyrography into rustic fairytale signs.
+I exhibited my fairy signs at the New Forest Fairy Festival in 2014, and have been hooked on pyrography ever since!

 All images on this page have been produced by Annika Garratt and are her exclusive property.
 If you wish to use any of Annika's artwork, you must by law have her express written permission.
 If you wish to purchase any of Annika's artwork, or comission new works of art, please contact her via email.